smallsco/macstodon/README.md

 Note: Macstodon comes with a bundled installer that will install any extensions that your OS version requires.
 However, if you are building from source, you will need to manually install the below extensions.

+(Exception: If you are running an international version of System 7.1, you will need to manually update to Finder 7.1.3 or later in order to use text-to-speech functionality.)

 For 68k Macs running System 7.1 through System 7.6.1:

 * CFM-68K Runtime Enabler